 Dr. Flowers said, “Slavery to sin IS NOT EQUAL to the moral inability to confess our enslavement in response to God’s loving provision and powerful Holy Spirit inspired appeals for reconciliation.”

 Here again, in my view, Dr. Flowers has not understood or is flatly denying the fact that sin-slavery is a willful bondage.

 No, I understand that on Calvinism it is a willful bondage.
-I also understand that the individual has no control over his will within the Calvinistic framework (i.e. his will to humbly repent or not is determined by God).
+I also understand that the individual has no control over his will within the Calvinistic framework (i.e. his will to humbly repent or not is determined by God’s will to regenerate him or not).
 This is why I was attempting to draw a stark distinction between the biblical teaching of man’s bondage to sin (he is a sinaholic) and the Calvinistic teaching of “Total Inability,” because they seem to equate the two as if they are one in the same.

 Confession and reconciliation are the results of godly repentance and faith, but such things are utterly repugnant to the unregenerate sin-slave.

 Why are such things repugnant to the unregenerate sin-slave if not “because God decreed them to be in this condition from birth due to the sin of another person?”
 It’s not as if the reprobate has anything to do with his innate willful hatred of God on Calvinism.

 This is why the sin-slave is in desperate need of a powerful and effective Savior!
 I needed God to give me more than an offering of help; I needed Him to give me spiritual life, new affections, and the desire to know and love Him.
 This is exactly what God does for unworthy sin-slaves, and I am grateful for amazing grace.